dj0abr/Pluto/README.md

 # Pluto
 easy to use RX and TX handler for the Adalm - Pluto

+## for LINUX only

+running on almost any Linux distribution and on small SBCs (Raspberry, Odroid..) as long as the SBC is fast enough to handle the sample rates.

 ## this is work in progress
 do not use these files before this warning is removed